-Most of a 5th grade reading curriculum focuses on teaching students to understand the texts they read and develop ideas about what they read and learn.
-Specifically, they are taught to support their ideas using specific details from the text.
-Students are expected to carefully think about and ultimately use details such as quotes, facts, and events from a text to develop and explain what they think and what they have learned.
+Most of the 5th grade reading curriculum focuses on teaching students to understand the texts they read and to develop ideas about what they read and learn.
+More precisely, they are taught to support their ideas using specific details from the text.
+Students are expected to think carefully about (and ultimately use) details such as quotes, facts, and events from a text to develop and explain what they think and what they have learned.
 Students practice this as they read texts together as a class as well as through the reading they do independently.
 Fifth grade teachers teach students specific strategies they can use to do this.
 Fifth graders further deepen these skills as they write extensively about what they read.

 In order to build reading skills, your 5th grader: